hownowstephen/adventofcode/2020/README.md

 Totally forgot about integer length there for a bit and was getting some pretty wild numbers before it became clear that I needed to do some offsetting by 4 bytes.
 Memory management is sure a pain.
 I'm being pretty loose with my mem management - just allocating two blocks of 1024 bytes for my lists.
 I think that almost certainly won't be enough for the actual input.
 Having now looked at it I'm confident about that.
 It's possible I'll need to allocate a couple of pages even, since I just want to increment through memory and not bother with any fancy mem recovery

-OK got the sample program working and returning my result, now going to manually generate my actual program input and see how we do
+OK got the sample program working and returning my result, now going to manually generate my actual program input and see how we do.
+And we're done part one!

+Onto part two, which introduces some recursion.
+The new rules are:
+- If this configuration has been seen before in this game, player one wins (need to think about how to do this one ugh)
+- Both players draw from the deck.
+If the number is less than their deck size, then we recurse on the subdecks
+- Otherwise the player with the higher card wins
+- Play until someone doesn't have any more cards

+Phew it took most of another day but I've got a version that is working for the test input.
+Things I learned:

+- Memory aligmnent at powers of two is useful if you're not also checking memory
+- Debugging assembly when all you can get is an int32 back is a pain.
+Should've either put effort into a UI for this OR set up some of the debugging that I was doing by the end upfront

+Now to see if any of my memory bounds are a problem for the real input data